artsandmetaphysics/goodlifeodyssey/_essays/a-definition-of-faith.md

 order: 2
 ---

-The word "faith", as commonly used, has religious connotations.
-I define and use the word "faith" outside of religious connotations.

-Many people have an ill-defined and unconsidered worldview, but we have them none-the-less, and our choices imply what they are.
-Our worldviews may be inconsistent.
+We all have a worldview---a collection of beliefs that guide our actions.
+Our worldview may be ill-defined and poorly considered.
+It may even be inconsistent!
+Still, if we have reasoned about how to act, we have a worldview of some sort.

-Upon evaluation, we can divide our worldview into a set of axioms and a set of beliefs derived from these axioms.
-The axioms are by definition unprovable.
-I define "faith" as our willingness to act consistently with our axioms, despite them being uncertain.
+Upon evaluation, we could divide the set of beliefs that form our worldview into two groups:

+1. A set of irreducible, unprovable axioms
+2. A set of beliefs deduced from these axioms

+I define "faith" as our willingness to act *and possibly think* consistently with our axioms, despite them being uncertain and unprovable.

-I think we have degrees of faith, depending on how drastically we would alter how we live if we did not hold the belief we have faith in.
+The degrees of faith in a particular belief is proportional to how drastically abandoning this belief would alter how we act and think.
+To illustrate what I mean by degrees of faith, I will discuss four instances of increasingly high degrees of faith.

+Most humans believe that the laws of nature will continue acting as they have in the past, although we can not prove this belief.
+Many of us adopt this belief unconsciously.
+Thus, my definition of faith applies even to unconsidered beliefs, which does not fit with some religions which consider faith an "act of the will."
+I call this implicit faith---faith which is seen only in a person's actions, but not in their thoughts.

-We all have "faith" in the constency of the laws of nature, but it is a low degree of faith because even if we believed they may change at any instant, we would not drastically alter how we act.
-Perhaps we would live more in the moment, and would save less for retirement.
+A belief in the consistency of nature requires low degree of faith because, even if we believed otherwise, we would not drastically alter thoughts or actions; we may live more in the moment, and we may open-minded towards other beliefs, but we would save less for retirement.

 If we believe we may go to hell if we have sex outside of marriage, then we have a degree of faith depending on how much we want to have sex outside of marriage.
 If this isn't a temptation for us, then perhaps it requires very little faith.